Pind Daan from Malaysia: Complete 2026 Guide to Gaya, Varanasi and Prayagraj

 • Gotra and Lineage List: Write down the full names of at least three generations of ancestors on both your father’s and mother’s side.
 Include dates or years of passing where known.
 If your gotra is unknown, our pandits can help establish the correct procedure.

 • Passport and OCI/Visa: Ensure validity of six months beyond your travel dates.
-Apply for e-Visa at indianvisaonline.gov.in at least 2 weeks before travel.
+Apply for the free 30-day e-Tourist Visa at indianvisaonline.gov.in at least 2 weeks before travel.

 • Travel Insurance: Your Malaysian health insurance typically does not cover India.
 Purchase a short-term travel insurance policy that includes medical evacuation coverage.